Generic name: eslicarbazepine [ ES-li-kar-BAZ-e-peen ]

 Eslicarbazepine is an anticonvulsant.
 It works by decreasing nerve impulses that cause seizures and pain.

-Eslicarbazepine is used alone or with other medications to treat partial-onset seizures in adults.
+Eslicarbazepine is used alone or with other medications to treat partial-onset seizures in adults and children who are at least 4 years old.

 Eslicarbazepine may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to eslicarbazepine or oxcarbazepine.
+You should not use eslicarbazepine if you are allergic to eslicarbazepine or oxcarbazepine.

-To make sure eslicarbazepine is safe for you, tell your doctor if you have:
+To make sure eslicarbazepine is safe for you, tell your doctor if you have ever had:

 Some people have thoughts about suicide while taking an anticonvulsant.
 Your doctor will need to check your progress at regular visits while you are taking eslicarbazepine.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.